IMPORTANT NOTICE: Our rates are going up.

 My lifelong love of horses and interest in psychology and counselling brought me to a convergence...
 Read More

-Cristela has a Master’s degree in Marriage and Family Therapy and is an Associate Member of the Canadian Association of Marriage and Family Therapy.
-She has experience working with couples, individuals and adolescents who have struggled with relationship issues, divorce, depression, anxiety, grief, trauma, addictions, self-harm, sexual assault survivors, and other mental health issues.
+Cristela has a Master’s degree in Marriage and Family Therapy and is a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association, and an Associate Member of the Canadian Association of Couples and Family Therapy.
+She has experience working with couples, individuals and adolescents who have struggled with relationship issues, separation or divorce, depression, anxiety, grief, trauma, addictions, self-harm, sexual assault survivors, and other mental health struggles.
 She also has experience with pre-marital counselling and sports psychology.

-Cristela uses a collaborative approach to counselling which includes Gottman Method Couples Therapy, Solution-Focused, and Cognitive-Behavior.
+Cristela uses a collaborative approach to counselling which includes Gottman Method Couples Therapy, Emotionally Focused Therapy, Solution-Focused Therapy, and Cognitive-Behavior Therapy.

 Cristela also teaches online undergrad psychology courses at Athabasca University where she loves working with post-secondary students.
-Cristela also coaches cheerleading at Freeze Athletics and has been involved in this sport for over 20 years.
+Cristela also coaches competitive cheerleading at Freeze Athletics and has been involved in this sport for over 20 years.
 In her younger years she was also a competitive swimmer.
+Cristela understands the intense pressure of competitive sports and the struggles that can stand in the way of optimal performance.
+She also has worked with athletes of different ages to overcome performance anxiety, mental blocks, and work towards a growth mindset that has been proven to have a positive impact on sports and academic performance.

-When she is not working Cristela enjoys spending time outside mountain biking, hiking or stand-up paddle boarding.
+When she is not working Cristela enjoys spending time outside mountain biking, hiking, skiing, and stand-up paddle boarding.
 She moved to Kamloops with her husband in the summer of 2019 to be able to enjoy more of the great outdoors that they both love so much.

 Cristela is a first generation Canadian; her family is originally from Argentina.
-Her parents immigrated as refugees to Canada after suffering extensive trauma at the hands of a dictatorship that was in power at the time.
+Her parents immigrated as refugees to Canada after becoming political prisoners and suffering extensive trauma at the hands of a dictatorship that was in power at the time.
 Her parent’s struggles and how it impacted the rest of the family provided her with a greater understanding of trauma and multigenerational trauma.

 Cristela is bilingual in both Spanish and English.
 She was born and raised in Edmonton but also spent part of her childhood living in Argentina.
 Her multicultural background has provided her with a greater appreciation for the importance of culture and enjoys working with people of different backgrounds.

-Cristela has a Master’s degree in Marriage and Family Therapy and is an Associate Member of the C...
+Cristela has a Master’s degree in Marriage and Family Therapy and is a Canadian Certified Counsel...
 Read More

 Tatyana is a Registered Clinical Counsellor (#21489) with the BC Association of Clinical Counsellors and holds a Master of Arts degree in Counselling Psychology.
 Tatyana utilizes a holistic, culture-sensitive approach and incorporates theories like Emotion-Focused Therapy, Person-Centered Counselling, Internal Family Systems, Mindfulness-based approach, and Polyvagal theory.
 She is a certified facilitator of a Safe and Sound Protocol, a sound treatment modality which helps reset and regulate the nervous system to improve resilience and a feeling of safety.
 She is also trained in Observed and Experienced Integration (OEI) trauma modality that helps address the impact of traumatic experiences.